SELECTING/PREPARING A LOCATION FOR ADORATION

 Where there is a will, there is a way.
 When a family is expecting and loves a child, they will make room.
 The Holy Family was first told that there was no room at the Inn… We might be wondering, was there, is there?
 In any case, Joseph found a stable, a manger, a cave….
 God chose this humble place and poured out graces to all souls.
 Joseph and Our Lady adored, warmed by the breath of the lambs, the sheep.
 Sure enough, more adorers arrived, the shepherds and the Magi…

-Wherever you can find and choose to have adoration does not have to be fancy or expensive.
+The place for adoration does not have to be fancy or expensive.
 One adoration chapel had a small inexpensive monstrance, perched on top of a pedestal they made from a real tree branch.
 There is beauty in simplicity.
 A large family knows that Love is what a child needs most.
 Some parishes are able to be chapel ready in a short period of time, for others more planning is involved.
 Having a beautiful and safe and welcoming place to adore can make it more attractive to adorers.

 Most parishes already have a Monstrance for Eucharistic Adoration.
-If your parish does not, we can help to procure one for you.
-One option is to just have a Monstrance in chapel (without a Tabernacle).
+If your parish does not, we may be able to help to procure one.
+An option is to just have a Monstrance in the chapel (without a Tabernacle).

-Pastors have and receive permission to have two Tabernacles (i.e. one in main church and one enclosed in a separate chapel with a door) and the Monstrance for exposition.
+Some pastors have and receive permission to have two Tabernacles (i.e. one in main church and one enclosed in a separate chapel with a door) and the Monstrance for exposition.
 Many rectories have their own chapel.
 Chapels can be opened in under-utilized parish office space or halls.